Arthur-Oules/Practical_Ecology_Course_Birds/README.md

 ## How to Use
 1. Clone or download the entire repository;
-2. Populate the `Strophe_Bank_WAV` folder with your chosen strophe audio files;
+2. Fill the `Strophe_Bank_WAV` folder with your chosen strophe audio files;
 3. Open the `Sampling_Audio_Files.Rproj` file;
 4. Run the `Strophe_Automatic_Sampling.qmd` notebook to generate the complete bird songs in the `results` folder.

-## Troubleshooting
+## Contact
-If you encounter any issues while using this repository, please contact me at paul.petit@ens-lyon.fr.
+If you encounter any issues while using this repository, you may contact me at paul.petit@ens-lyon.fr.

 Feel free to explore, modify, and enhance the project as needed for your research and educational purposes.